dschrempf/skeria/README.md

 * Category labels and lists.
 * Client-side syntax highlighting through [Prism.js](https://prismjs.com/).
-  Please use a custom configuration of Prism if you use special programming languages.
+  Please feel free to use a custom [configuration of Prism](static/js/prism.js) and [css of Prism](static/css/prism.css) if you use special programming languages.
 * No Google Analytics.
 * Privacy statement and policy (check out [Iubenda](https://www.iubenda.com/en/)).